coffemanfp/boring-cms/README.md

 ## Introduction

-The Customs Management System is a web application designed to manage various aspects of customs operations.
+The Boring Management System is a web application designed to manage various aspects of customs operations.
 It includes features for registering clients, managing products, handling authentication, and conducting searches based on specific criteria.

 ## Features